 I'm Keisha Clark.
-I have several working titles - Psychic Medium, Body Whisperer, Animal Communicator, Radio Show Host, Best Selling Author, Performing Artist and Inspirational Speaker.
+I have several working titles - Psychic, Intuitive, Body Whisperer, Sound Alchemist, Animal Communicator, Podcast Host, Best Selling Author, Performing Artist and Inspirational Speaker.
 I enjoy all of them; I love variety.
 Each one is a privilege to me and represents a part of my journey.
 I have learned that we are a beautiful menagerie of energies and that we can allow all of them to contribute to 'the thing' we do.

 I communicate with all energies - people, bodies, animals, nature, spirits, and businesses, to name a few.
-As a kid that wasn't something I wanted to share with others (mainly for safety reasons); thankfully, I grew out of that.
+As a kid, that wasn't something I wanted to share with others (mainly for safety reasons); thankfully, I grew out of that.
 I have mastered my ability to work simultaneously with the physical and non-physical realms.
-I am Grateful that I get to blend my abilities as a Spirit Liaison and Body Whisperer in the coaching that I offer.
+I am Grateful that I get to blend all of my abilities in the coaching that I offer.
 And I am Inspired by the people I get to work with.

 Transformation absolutely Lights Me Up!
 It is an Honor for me to be present for those moments a person has an awareness of a new possibility they can choose, and they choose it.

 I have witnessed, explored and facilitated the inter-relationship between bodies and beings for three decades and I still marvel at what each can contribute to and create with the other.
-This experience combined with my own personal journey has provided the foundation of what is now the work I joyfully get to play with as a SoulEmbody Coach and Sound Healer.
+This experience combined with my own personal journey has provided the foundation of what is now the work I joyfully get to play with as an Intuitive Living Coach and Sound Healer.

 Learning to Let My Intuition Work for Me